Bernardo-MG/library-maven-archetype/readme.md

 It offers a quick way to create the bare bones for a project which includes documentation, testing (both unit and integration), segregating the deployment of development and releases based on the SCM branch, and making use of various integrated free services, such as Github, Travis and Bintray.

+Remember to check the included default Maven site to learn how to start customizing this project.

 [![Maven Central](https://img.shields.io/maven-central/v/com.wandrell.archetype/library.svg)][maven-repo]
 [![Bintray](https://api.bintray.com/packages/bernardo-mg/maven/library-maven-archetype/images/download.svg)][bintray-repo]